NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.7.Chapter/chp_7_exercises/README.md

 # Exercise 7.3

-Section 6.7 presents a recursive method that computes the factorial function.
 Write an iterative version of factorial.